Birkbeck2/web-development/workshops/accessibility/index.md

     - Use at least one `button` element.

-2. When you are done with the webpage, please share the GitHub repository with one of your fellow students (hopefully someone who was not sitting next to you in the workshop), and then invite them to review the pull request called “Feedback”.
+5. When you are done with the webpage, please publish it via GitHub Pages, and then find someone in the class who is willing to test it.
+Hopefully it will be someone who was not sitting next to you in the workshop.

+   In order for the person to test it, they will need to be able to view the repository on GitHub, in addition to the Pages site.
+So let the instructor know who you want to share your site with, and they will share the repository with your reviewer.
+If you are doing the workshop remotely, send them an email.

+   Or, if you are confident with GitHub, you can do this steps yourself by inviting them to review the pull request called “Feedback”.

    ::: info Steps
    [Managing teams and people with access to your